 Rather than connect the new accessories to an unsafe and crumbling foundation, I decided to rewire the boat so that everything was new and built (as close as practicable) to the American Boat and Yacht Council standard E-11 – AC & DC Electrical Systems on Boats.

 I say “as close as practicable” to the ABYC standards because the ABYC is intended for boat manufacturers and service centers, not boat owners.
 Their standards documents are not generally available to the public.
 You have to pay an expensive membership fee and then purchase the standards for $195.
-Those costs would exceed this project’s entire cost for materials, not exactly practical for the average boat owner, let alone the $tingy Sailor.
-However, a copy of the E-11 2006 draft can be downloaded online and excerpts of the current standard are also available online for information like the wiring size tables and color codes.
+Those costs would exceed this project’s entire cost for materials–not exactly practical for the average boat owner–let alone the $tingy Sailor.
+However, excerpts of the current standard are also available online for information like the wiring size tables and color codes.

 Disclaimer: I make no claims that the methods described in this article meet the current ABYC E-11 standard in any way.
 The reader is solely responsible for any consequences of following this advice and is encouraged to seek professional assistance if they are unfamiliar with this subject.